 Within each batch, applications will be processed following a randomized numbering system.

-Yes, if you need assistance with your application, a friend or family member can help you apply.
-If they use their email address and/or mobile phone number, they will receive notifications regarding application status and process.
-If you don't have someone who can help you, please call us toll-free for assistance at (833) 440-0420.
+Yes, if you need assistance completing your application or providing supplemental documentation, a friend or family member can assist you.
+If you don't have someone who can help you, please call us toll-free for assistance at 1-833-440-0420.

 For non-English speakers whose browsers are not already automatically offering to translate the Alaska Housing Rent Relief website for them, we recommend that they use the Google Translate functionality.
 By entering the URL and selecting the language, it will automatically translate a webpage into virtually any language.
 For example, here is the website in Spanish.